Five Spectacular Day Trips from Kaiserslautern

 Foltermuseum: Medieval torture museum.

-Siegfried’s Mechanical Musical Museum: This music museum offers a 45 minute tour for 7 € for adults and 4 € for students and children.
+Siegfried’s Mechanical Musical Museum: This music museum offers a 45 minute tour for a nominal fee.
 This is the only option to visit the museum since the tour guides operate the musical instruments for you during the tour.

 Niederwald Monument: Take the cable cars to see the panoramic views of Rüdesheim and enjoy some time at the monument.
 Cable cars leave from Oberstrasse.